syvanpera/dev-env/README.md

 This is just for personal convenience.
 It's not intended to be highly configurable and I'm most likely not following Ansible's conventions and best practices.

 ## TODO
-Node is not installed with apt right now as the version available in the default repository is old.
+- Node is not installed with apt right now as the version available in the default repository is old.
 To install at least v20, use [nodesource](https://github.com/nodesource/distributions/blob/master/README.md)
+- Generate ssh keys
+- Install devenv (for now, just run: `nix profile install nixpkgs#devenv`)

 ## License
 [MIT License](LICENSE)